GlobedGD/globed2/server/readme.md

 # Globed Server

+**Note**: the central server must be compiled with a nightly Rust toolchain, until `async fn` in traits becomes stable (which is set to be in Rust 1.75)

 ## Central

 The central server doesn't use any databases and uses a JSON file for configuration.
 By default, the configuration file is put in `central-conf.json` in the current working directory when you run the server, but it can be overriden with the environment variable `GLOBED_CONFIG_PATH`.
 The path can be a folder or a full file path.